dannoprojects/web2/content/posts/devops/Python/printer_monitor.md

 Monitors multiple printers for:

-- Toner levels (Black, Cyan, Magenta, Yellow—yes, even that one you never have in stock)
+- Toner levels (Black, Cyan, Magenta, Yellow)
 - Waste toner status (because that’s a thing, apparently)
 - Approximate pages remaining (for the truly paranoid)
 - Sends email notifications when supplies are low, so you can ignore them at your leisure